Before You Buy A Co-Op Or Condo

 The Physical Aspects

 When purchasing a unit in a cooperative or condominium, most consumers focus on location, size, amenities, and the price.
 Equally important is an analysis of the physical aspects of the property.
 This is true for newly constructed buildings, as well as existing buildings that are being converted to a cooperative or condominium.
-Physical aspects include more than just how the property Alooks.@ Physical aspects include the quality and condition of basic building components such as the facade, roof, flooring, appliances, sub-soil conditions, elevators, air conditioning and heating systems, windows, electrical wiring and plumbing.
+Physical aspects include the quality and condition of basic building components such as the facade, roof, flooring, appliances, sub-soil conditions, elevators, air conditioning and heating systems, windows, electrical wiring and plumbing.
 Many people who have little or no technical training are intimidated by these issues and overlook them entirely, trusting that all is well or that experts will take care of these problems.
 Whatever your training, purchasers should develop an understanding of these issues in order to fully appreciate what they are buying and to better protect themselves from unpleasant surprises about the actual physical conditions of a major investment.

 The New York State Office of the Attorney General has promulgated regulations that govern the offer and sale of interests in cooperatives and condominiums.
 Sales of cooperative and condominium units are made pursuant to the terms and conditions of an offering plan.
 The Real Estate Finance Bureau reviews offering plans to ensure compliance with Attorney General's regulations, as well as Article 23-A of the New York General Business Law (the "Martin Act") and other applicable laws.
 Every offering plan includes detailed information related to the physical aspects of the building or group of buildings being offered, whether it's new construction or an existing building or group of building undergoing conversion.
 This guide highlights certain requirements of the Attorney General's regulations, problems that frequently arise, and the necessary steps buyers can take to protect themselves.

-The Attorney General highly recommends that a prospective purchaser read the entire offering plan and to consult with an attorney BEFORE signing a purchase agreement.
+The Attorney General highly recommends that a prospective purchaser read the entire offering plan and consult with an attorney BEFORE signing a purchase agreement.
 The purchase of a unit in a cooperative or condominium has many significant legal and financial consequences.
+Prospective purchasers should consider the risks associated with purchasing a unit in a cooperative or condominium.
+In addition, to the extent that the sponsor or its representatives have made any material representations to the prospective purchaser that are not clearly set forth in the purchase agreement or offering plan, it is important for prospective purchasers to ensure that such representations are set forth in writing (e.g., a rider to the purchase agreement) between the prospective purchaser and sponsor.

 1. NEW CONSTRUCTION